Fire sprinklers

 meant to break and open the sprinkler as soon as a fire breaks out.

-Here's how the Wood's metal version works.
+in the ceiling (1).
 Each sprinkler has two spring-like metal arms (2)

 held together by a slug of the Wood's metal (3).
 When the Wood's metal is intact,